If you’re looking for a new credit card via MoneySuperMarket, your first step should be to think about which sort of card is right for you.

 Once you’ve decided which type of card you want, your next step should be to find out which cards you’re eligible for.

-Smart Search can tell you which cards you’re likely to qualify for
+Eligibility Checker can tell you which cards you’re likely to qualify for

 Applying for lots of different credit cards in the hope you’ll be accepted for one of them can do some serious damage to your credit score.